hiranthaR/Json-to-Dart-Model/README.md

 <!-- SPEED UP CONVERTING -->
 ## Speed Up Converting

 If you work a lot with JSON files and get tired every time customize your models in the command palette.
-Then you can set the primary configuration to `true`.
-And `Json to Dart Model` will use `models.jsonc` configuration everywhere and never ask you about input.
-Just choose any command from the `selection` or `clipboard` and pick the directory.
+Then you can go to the `Settings/Extensions/JSON To Dart Model` and set the primary configuration to `true`.
+And Json to Dart Model will use settings configuration everywhere and never ask you about input.
+Just choose any command from the selection or clipboard and pick the directory.
 Set fast mode to `true` for faster converting to the default directory.

-> Note: if `models.jsonc` **_configuration_** or some **_key_** does not exist then you will be asked for manual input.

 <!-- JSON SERIALIZABLE -->
 ## JSON Serializable